FAQGURU/FAQGURU/topics/en/net-framework.md

 * https://stackoverflow.com/questions/10448516/apache-jmeter-listener-results-interpretation

 [[↑] Back to top](#net-framework)
 ### Is there a way to catch multiple exceptions at once and without code duplication?
-(Senior)

 Catch System.Exception and switch on the types:
 ```csharp